Update: Part 2 is now here

 decoded_payload fields are only added to the events that Cribl was able to base64 decode:

-To use this data in Splunk, you search or alerts by referencing our new fields.
+To use this data in Splunk, you can search or alert by referencing our new fields.
 E.g.:

 In your system can also track the length of the label (or even domain-name’s) over time and adjust and adapt your searches accordingly.